New South Wales Consolidated Acts

 INDEPENDENT COMMISSION AGAINST CORRUPTION ACT 1988 - SCHEDULE 1

-SCHEDULE 1 – Provisions relating to Commissioner and Assistant Commissioners
+SCHEDULE 1 – Provisions relating to Chief or other Commissioners and Assistant Commissioners

 1 Eligibility for appointment

-(1) A person is not eligible to be appointed as Commissioner or Assistant Commissioner or to act in either of those offices unless the person is:
+(1) A person is not eligible to be appointed as a Commissioner or as an Assistant Commissioner, or to act in that office, unless the person is qualified to be appointed as or has been--

-(2) A person is not eligible to be appointed as Commissioner or Assistant Commissioner if the person is:
+(2) A person is not eligible to be appointed as a Commissioner or as an Assistant Commissioner, or to act in that office, if the person is--

-(b) a member of the Legislative Council or the Legislative Assembly or is a member of a House of Parliament of another State or of the Commonwealth.
+(a) a member of the Legislative Council or of the Legislative Assembly or is a member of a House of Parliament or legislature of another State or Territory or of the Commonwealth, or

-(1) The Governor may, from time to time, appoint a person to act in the office of Commissioner or Assistant Commissioner during the illness or absence of the Commissioner or Assistant Commissioner, and the person, while so acting, has all the functions of the Commissioner or Assistant Commissioner and shall be taken to be the Commissioner or Assistant Commissioner.
+(1) The Governor may, from time to time, appoint a person to act in the office of a Commissioner or an Assistant Commissioner during the illness or absence of the Commissioner or Assistant Commissioner, and the person, while so acting, has all the functions of the Commissioner or Assistant Commissioner and is taken to be the Commissioner or Assistant Commissioner.

 (2) The Governor may, at any time, remove a person from the office to which the person was appointed under this clause.